VU-Applied-Programming-for-AI-2024/Group-1/README.md

 - Get the URL of this database and add it to the .env file and import it into app.py.

 ### Heroku
 - Create a Procfile in your root branch with the command: `web: gunicorn app:app` where the first app is the name of the flask file you are using.
+This file has to be in the root of the directory.
 - Have a `runtime.txt ` with your desired python version.
 - Make sure the files mentioned aboved(app.py, requirements.txt, runtime.txt, Procfile, and .env) are in the same folder.
 - Push these changes to Github.